Emerge-Lab/gpudrive/README.md

 ## Contributing and learning benchmark

-If you find a bug of are missing features, please feel free to [create an issue or start contributing](https://github.com/Emerge-Lab/gpudrive/blob/main/CONTRIBUTING.md)!
-That link also points to a **learning benchmark** complete with training logs and videos of agent behaviors via `wandb`.
+If you find a bug of are missing features, please feel free to create an issue or start contributing!

 ## Timeline